HALIFAX -- Resident Keith Stone supports a quarry project that many others have opposed.

 Discussion regarding the project had started when the Selectboard received notification that preliminary Act 250 paperwork was submitted.
 About 50 residents signed a petition to adopt interim zoning that could have helped delay the quarry from being developed.

-"A project of this scale was not anticipated when the zoning bylaws were written," said Dr. Sue Kelly, a resident who opposed the project.
-"So it would be wise to bring the bylaws into accord with the Town Plan."
+"A project of this scale was not anticipated when the zoning bylaws were written," said Dr.

 The proposal was rejected by the Selectboard.
 Board member Edee Edwards told the Reformer that there was other aspects of zoning that also needed review.